bloomberg/bde-tools/docs/docs/cmake/fuzz_testing.rst

 documentation `here <https://llvm.org/docs/LibFuzzer.html#output>`__.

-The fuzz tester writes output describing what it's doing as it does it, which id generally not useful or interesting.
+The fuzz tester writes output describing what it's doing as it does it, which is generally not useful or interesting.
 On failure (that is, when the test machinery intercepts an attempt to crash), depending on the nature of the crash and the sanitizers that are built into the program, the fuzz test will write additional output to the standard error channel describing what it believes to